Ares-Developers/Ares-docs/new/sidescountries.rst

   This country's default parachute used if not overridden by a :type:`TechnoType`.
 Defaults to the corresponding side's :tag:`Parachute.Anim=`.
+:tagdef:`[Country]VeteranBuildings=list of BuildingTypes`
+  All buildings in this list start as veteran for this country and, if available, veteran cameos are displayed in the sidebar.

 .. versionadded:: 0.1